 POST /oauth/tokens

-Returns an OAuth access token in exchange for an authorization code valid for 120 seconds.
+Returns an OAuth access token in exchange for one of the following:

-Using a Zendesk username and password to gain an OAuth access token (password grant type flow) has been deprecated and is highly discouraged.
+Note: The password grant type flow, which used a Zendesk username and password to get an access token, has been deprecated and is highly discouraged.

 Request parameters